bytefish/bytefish.de/blog/using_policy_based_authorization_for_odata_requests.md

 ### Thinking about the Extension Methods ###

-So what should the new ODataAuthorization API look like?
+So what should the new ODataAuthorization API surface look like?

-I think of something along the lines of this:
+I think of something along the lines of:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);